open-telemetry/opentelemetry.io/content/en/docs/languages/java/performance.md

 ## Guidelines to reduce agent overhead

-The following best practices and techniques might help in reducing overhead caused by the Java agent.
+The following best practices and techniques might help reduce overhead caused by the Java agent.

 ### Configure trace sampling